EMDR Therapy Can Help When Other Therapies Haven’t

 How to Get Started with EMDR

 If you would like to learn more about how EMDR Therapy may be able to help you, feel free to contact me.
-I offer a free no obligation, 30-minute consultation and respond to all voicemails and emails within 24 hours.
+I offer a free no obligation, 15-minute consultation and respond to all emails and voicemails within 24 hours.
 If you would like to schedule an appointment, please call or contact me.
 I look forward to hearing from you!

 Relevant Blog Posts